-A super property access in a static member function or a static member accessor generates JavaScript equivalent to super.<PropertyName> where PropertyName is the name of the referenced base class property.
-When the super property access appears in a function call, the generated JavaScript is equivalent to super.<PropertyName>.call(this, <Arguments>)

-where Arguments is the code generated for the argument list specified in the function call.
+A super property access in a static member function or a static member accessor generates JavaScript equivalent to where PropertyName is the name of the referenced base class property.
+When the super property access appears in a function call, the generated JavaScript is equivalent to where Arguments is the code generated for the argument list specified in the function call.